 Determine industry best-practices that project teams should treat as requirements.
-These can be chosen from publicly available guidelines, internal or external standards, or established compliance requirements.
+These can be chosen from publicly available guidelines, internal or external guidelines/standards/policies, or established compliance requirements.

-It is important to not attempt to bring in too many best-practice requirements into each development iteration since there is a time tradeoff with design and implementation.
+It is important to not attempt to bring in too many best-practice requirements into each development iteration since there is a time trade-off with design and implementation.
 The recommended approach is to slowly add best-practices over successive development cycles to bolster the software's overall assurance profile over time.